beaubreedlove/FantasyFootball/rules.md

             1. Tradebacks are when a manager makes a trade to gain a player that he or she once traded away without the player falling to Waivers or Free Agency between trades.
             1. Double trades are when a manager trades a player that was acquired in a different trade less than 24 hours prior.
             1. Tradebacks and double trades will be reversed immediately without a vote provided that a single manager points out that a tradeback or double trade occured within 24 hours of such trade.
-        1. At least one player must be transferred by each team involved in a trade.
         1. Expedited Trades
             1. Trades are processed immediately by Yahoo, but our rules states that trades may be objected within 24 hours after the trade is made and a vote to overturn a trade may take up to 36 hours after the trades is made.
             1. Managers who make a trade to acquire a player less than 36 hours before they are expected to play may make [conditional moves or roster modifications](#conditional-moves) to be prepared for the case that their trade is objected and overturned.